Orthopaedic fitting for Cambodian refugees in Thailand and the official creation of Handicap International in Lyon, France

 Emergency response intervention in Nepal

-Emergency response intervention in Haiti and Irak-battle of Mosul
+Emergency response intervention in Haiti and Iraq-battle of Mosul

 Emergency response intervention in Bangladesh with the Rohingyas refugees

-The global Handicap International network changes its name and becomes Humanity & Inclusion
+The global Handicap International network changes its name to Humanity & Inclusion

 During its more than thirty-five year history, HI has become renowned for its campaigns, in particular against explosive weapons.
-This dedication, as well as our commitment to working to the highest quality and ethical standards, have been acknowledged through a number of prizes and accolades.
+This dedication, as well as our commitment to working to the highest quality and ethical standards, has been acknowledged with a number of prizes and accolades.

 Joint winner of the Nobel Peace Prize

 In 1997, HI was jointly awarded the Nobel Peace Prize.
 This prize recognised its work within the International Campaign to Ban Landmines (ICBL).
-The award was announced one week after the signing of the Ottawa mine ban treaty outlawing antipersonnel landmines.
-This major political breakthrough was the result of five years of sustained efforts to ban this “weapon of cowards”.
+The award was announced one week after the signing of the Ottawa Mine Ban Treaty outlawing antipersonnel landmines.
+This major political breakthrough was the result of five years of sustained efforts to ban this “coward' weapon”.